 - A completed Occupational Therapy Department application and a current detailed degree evaluation (CAPP).
 All applicants are strongly encouraged to review admission eligibility with an advisor before applying. - Proof of a minimum of 40 hours of work experience or community service that demonstrates human service skills.
 Experience is to be described on the prescribed form and signed by an appropriate supervising individual.
 This experience is not limited to the field of occupational therapy. - Two recommendations on the prescribed form.
 One of the recommendations must be from an upper-division teacher.
 The other recommendation may be from another upper-division teacher or an employer or community service supervisor.
-Relatives cannot submit recommendations. - A typed essay of approximately 1,000 words on the applicant's reasons for pursuing a career in occupational therapy and how the applicant's human service experience has enhanced or developed his or her interpersonal skills. - Interview with the members of the Occupational Therapy admission committee.
-Applicants who are not accepted into the program can meet with an advisor to discuss options to strengthen their re-application.
+Relatives cannot submit recommendations. - A typed essay of approximately 1,000 words on the applicant's reasons for pursuing a career in occupational therapy and how the

+- applicant's human service experience has enhanced or developed his or her interpersonal skills. - Interview with the members of the Occupational Therapy admission committee.
+Applicants who are not accepted into the program can meet with an advisor to discuss options to strengthen their reapplication.

 Students are enrolled into the professional program full time only once a year in the fall semester.
 Class size is limited, and admission is competitive.
 Full-time and part-time options for study are available.
-Dependent on the number of qualified applicants, a waiting list may be created.
+Depending on the number of qualified applicants, a waiting list may be created.
 Applicants placed on the waiting list will be notified of their status and of their rank on this list.
 If slots become available, applicants on the waiting list will be offered admission in rank order.
 Applications are accepted and reviewed throughout the year, and students can receive an early acceptance.

 The deadline for submission of application materials is February 1st each year.
-Starting fall 2020, applicants must submit all application materials and supporting documents online at https://www.csu.edu/prospectivestudents/.
+Application materials are submitted to the Department of Occupational Therapy.
 The application deadline may be extended to May 1st only if admission slots are available.
 Graduates of the BHS Pre-Occupational Therapy program who meet the entrance requirements for the Masters of Occupational Therapy will be given preference in admission to this program.
 Students with a BHS Pre-Occupational Therapy from CSU are eligible for advanced standing in the MOT program.
 Advanced-standing students may be given up to 28 hours of credit for foundational occupational therapy courses.
 In all professional courses, students must earn a grade of C or better.
 Students can only have two grades of C within the professional graduate program and courses may be repeated once to remove a grade of "C".
 Students must meet the GPA requirement of 3.0 or better for the last 60 hours of credit for admission into the graduate program in order to receive advanced standing.

 Students with advanced standing will need to complete 69 credit hours of graduate occupational therapy courses in order to complete the MOT program.
 Details on the MOT program are found in the graduate catalog and occupational therapy student handbook.
 No transfer credit will be given for professional coursework in the MOT curriculum.
 No academic credit is given for work or life experiences in occupational therapy.

-Completion of 120-121 semester hours of course work: 6 hours in composition, 3 hours in mathematics; 16-17 hours in natural and physical sciences, 6 hours in foreign language, 9 hours of humanities, 12 hours of social sciences, 3 hours in computer science, 6 hours in diversity and critical thinking, 3 hours in statistics, 15 hours in health sciences, 31 hours in occupational therapy, and 10 hours of electives approved by an advisor.
+Completion of 120-121 semester hours of coursework: 6 hours in composition, 3 hours in mathematics; 16-17 hours in natural and physical sciences, 9 hours of humanities, 12 hours of social sciences, 3 hours in computer science, 6 hours in diversity and critical thinking, 3 hours in statistics, 15 hours in health sciences, 31 hours in occupational therapy, and 16 hours of electives approved by an advisor.
 Ninety-two (92) credits must be completed prior to entering the professional sequence.

-Composition (6 credit hours) ENG 1270 or 1230, 1280 and 1240.
+ENG 1270 or 1230, 1280 or 1240